 The last component to losing fat is simple.
 Set attainable goals.

 Fat loss doesn’t happen overnight.
 It’s a long, often winding, process of eating properly and exercising.
-The best way to set yourself up for success is setting SMART goals.
+The best way to set yourself up for success is to set SMART goals.
 These are goals that are Specific, Measurable, Attainable, Relevant, and Time-bound.

 By setting SMART goals, you’re more likely to continue on your fat loss journey.